The 1927 New York Yankees. The Teenage Mutant Ninja Turtles. Charlie’s Angels.

 - Evaluate, design, implement and adjust reward systems that help meet business goals

-- Use data-driven approaches and insights to analyse people patterns
+- Use data-driven approaches and insights to analyze people patterns

 - Identify and predict employment trends